jtc268/Interactive-Lab-Hub/Lab 5/README_for_grading.md

 This can be as simple as the boat detector earlier.
 Try out different interaction outputs and inputs.

+I would like to use the object detection algorithm to classify birds outside my window.
+I see three types 1.)
+Bluejay 2.)
+Pigeon 3.)
+Robin.
+If a bluejay comes, I'd like an announcement from a speaker - "bluejay".
+That way I know to go to the window to look at the bluejay, my favorite bird.

 **\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***

 ### Part C